RIR360/development/journal/2025/october.md

 ## 10/14/2025
 - Taking too much work load will put you off track.
 - You must keep your calendar and priority task list checked.
+- If any extra load pushes you out of your discipline then your backbone breaks.